 - If you break down and can fix the problem yourself but want to keep clean while you do it, put one of the sheets on the ground.
 This will let you have a look under the vehicle, or change a tire, without getting covered in dirt and oil.

-- You can use your sheets to clean up spills, or can even use them under your tires if you get stuck on the ice and need some traction to get yourself moving again!
+- You can even use them under your tires if you get stuck on the ice and need some traction to get yourself moving again.